pallasivasai/MA/README.md

 13. **Show** how tools like PeID or UPX unpacker are used to reveal the underlying code of packed malware.
 14. **Summarize** the primary techniques used in packing and obfuscating malware and how they impact detection.
 15. **Translate** a packed or obfuscated malware sample into a readable form for deeper analysis.

----

-This list of questions follows **Bloom's Taxonomy** to ensure that the questions vary in depth, prompting both basic understanding and critical analysis of complex topics related to malware analysis.
-Let me know if you'd like more topics covered in this format!